jeffli678/jeffli678.github.io/content/posts/reversing/kata_vm/README.md

 ![](../imgs/8.png)

 It first sets `r2` to 4, and reads 4 bytes of input into both `r0` and `r1`.
-Note in this VM, the bytes to read are decided by the second parameter of the `read()` call, in this case being 4.
-Next, it copies the input in `r1` into `r2` and `r2`, and does some shift, add, and xor on it.
+Note in this VM, the bytes to read are decided by the third parameter of the `read()` call, in this case being 4.
+Next, it copies the input in `r1` into `r2` and `r3`, and does some shift, add, and xor on it.
 This looks like the `TEA` algorithm, isn't it?

 ## A COMPLEX VM Instruction